magento/devdocs/src/contributor-guide/dod/automated-tests.md

 Code to cover:

 *  Must cover all introduced conventions and discovered faulty or insecure code structures.
-*  Must cover any formal backward-incompatible changes on code level.
+*  Must cover any formal backward-incompatible changes on code level if that is possible.
+Applies only to BIC of the code in our repositories, there is no requirement to cover third-party dependencies BIC in scope of DoD.
 The replacement suggestion should be provided in static test message.
      For more information, see [Magento's backward compatibility policy][2].

 Expected code coverage: